curityio/.github/profile/README.md

 ## Repository Types

-Each repository fits into one of the following role keywords:
+Each repository has one of the following roles:

 | Respitory Role | Description |
 | -------------- | ----------- |